mawi-design/JSFX/README.md

 Known issues:
  * Writing automations in touch mode does not work properly.
  * When sample accurate automation is on in EQ-P3B, buttons behave weird.
- * High RAM consumption when many instances are loaded.
-I hope REAPER will release the fix soon.

 I am very grateful for any solutions.